Should you get skip-the-line tickets for the most popular Paris attractions?

 Home to the Mona Lisa - perhaps the most famous painting in the world - and countless other treasures filling its vast spaces, the Louvre Museum attracts massive crowds.

 During peak seasons, getting through the regular ticket line can take up to three hours or more.
-Don't risk being stuck in it: get a skip-the-line-ticket with optional Summit access for a reserved date/time slot in advance.
+Don't risk being stuck in it, or not getting in at all: get a skip-the-line-ticket with timed entry for a reserved date/time slot in advance.

 Paris Discovery Guide's Louvre Skip-the-Line Picks